apache/arrow/docs/source/format/Columnar.rst

     <RECORD BATCH n - 1>
     <EOS [optional]: 0xFFFFFFFF 0x00000000>

+.. note:: An edge-case for interleaved dictionary and record batches occurs when the record batches contain dictionary encoded arrays that are completely null.
+In this case, the dictionary for the encoded column might appear after the first record batch.

 When a stream reader implementation is reading a stream, after each message, it may read the next 8 bytes to determine both if the stream continues and the size of the message metadata that follows.
 Once the